JayAves/IngegneriaDelSoftware/README.md

 * [Gson](https://github.com/google/gson) - Google project for Json management
 * [SonarQube](https://www.sonarqube.org/)- Code inspection tool
 * The project was developed in Eclipse Java Neon Environment
+* For more detailed info look at our wiki pages